Ricky12Awesome/packwiz-modlist/README.md

 * [ ] Templates (kinda like preset-format)

 ### About Curseforge API
-Create a file named `.cf_token` in the root of the project, and paste your token there
+Create a file named `.cf_token` in the root of the project, and paste your token there, or set `CF_API_KEY` environment variable